import copy

 pass

-return [getattr(model, field.name).field for field in m2m_fields]
+return [getattr(model, field_name).field for field_name in field_names]

 def transform_field(field):